mjpitz/oauth-oidc-cubbyhole/README.md

 # OAuth / OIDC Cubbyhole

+Share secret data between client applications.

-Mostly a demo of the work I've been designing at Storj.
-This demonstrates how to create a client-only secret that can be used to create a secure cubbyhole that will allow a user to share secret data with a client application, but not the identity provider (such as an encryption key).
+This is mostly a demonstration of some of the work I've been evaluating at Storj.
+It shows how we can securely pass data from the client side of an OpenID Connect Identity Provider to a client application without the identity provider being exposed to the content in the cubbyhole (such as a passphrase or encryption key).

+## The gist

+- A client, registered with the OpenID Connect Identity Provider, passes along an AES encryption key as part of the URL fragment (`/oauth/authorize?client_id=&scope=&state=&redirect_url=#key`).
+- The Identity Provider caches the fragment in local storage before redirecting the user to login.
+- After logging in, the user is presented with a consent screen where they can enter a plaintext value for their cubbyhole.
+- Using the key from the fragment, the browser can encrypt the cubbyhole value before sending it to the server.
+- After being authorized access, the application calls to obtain the users information.
+  - In addition to the standard user information in OIDC, the call can return the encrypted cubbyhole value.

 A few items to note:

-- The identity provider should use a single page application driven by react / vue
+- The identity provider SHOULD be implemented using a single page app (like React or Vue)
-  - Otherwise, rendering the consent screen can cause a redirect which will occur before we can cache the secret.
+  - Otherwise, the server may trigger a redirect and wipe the encryption key from the fragment
-  - See `server/web/src/components/Consent.vue` and `LogIn.vue` for a reference.
-- When the consent page loads, it should cache the encryption key in local storage BEFORE checking user auth and determining if the user needs to sign in.
-- Current example is done using go, but based on a cursory search most libraries should be able to support this.
-  - There might be a challenge here with some more opinionated frameworks, but special casing those shouldn't be too bad.
+- The OAuth workflow starts on the consent page.
+The encryption key and app info (client_id, etc) needs to be cached on that page before redirecting.
+  - This is often done on the server as part of the user session.

 ## Running the code